zolotarevandrew/my-learning-tracker/log.md

 I think it is better to have logging metrics by some queries and commands than enable this feature.

+**Pluses**
+- I can profile database queries and hot paths by using database profiler sometimes;
+- I can use correctly mongodbdriver knowing the fact of connection pooling is inside driver;

+**Minuses**
+- I should really think about using profiling in production, because it is can affect perfomance;
+- It is hard to find connection startup info inside mongodb logs, to profile connection creation;

 [Log Index]
 ----------------------------------------------------------
 ----------------------------------------------------------